Slicer/SlicerLanguagePacks/TranslationGuidelines.md

 ## Find Text tool of the Language Packs Extension

+ To use the `Find text` feature follow the following workflow :

   - `1` : Select `Enable text finder` in the Find text section of the Language Packs extension and select the French language.

   ![](Docs/EnableT.png)